Income Disparity in the Face of Labor Displacement by Technology

 In their book, The Second Machine Age: Work, Progress, and Prosperity in a Time of Brilliant Technologies, Erik Brynjolfsson and Andrew McAfee argue that new technology is fast replacing workers who perform repetitive tasks (be they factory workers or radiologists).
 Technology is also creating a “winner take all” world in which the winners garner great wealth, while the incomes of everyone else suffer.

-Read at least the first and last of these.
+Read at least the first and the last two of these.
 The others are excellent, so read as much of them as you have time for.
 After you’ve done the reading, answer these five questions:

 1. A common response to the observation that low skill jobs are disappearing is, “More education – let’s send more kids to college”.
 Do you think that we can solve the problem in this way?
 You may want to talk about relatively short term solutions, as well as solutions that would have to play out over the longer term as described by Marshall Brain.
 Explain your reasoning.